Mohammad-Hossein Shahriar: Works

 The poet began by composing tragic poetry.
 Many of his bittersweet memories are reflected in his books Hazyan-e Del, Heydar Baba, and Mumiyai.
 Heydar Baba, composed in Azeri and later translated into Persian, was for a long time on the top ten best-seller list in Tehran.
 Heydar Baba is the name of a mountain where the poet spent his childhood.
 He also wrote a book of epic poems, Takht-e Jamshid.

-He was interested in humanistic issues and in his poem "A letter to Einstein" he criticized the result of his scientific work that was abused as the nuclear weapon.
+He was interested in humanistic issues and in his poem "A letter to Einstein" he criticised the result of his scientific work that was abused as the nuclear weapon.

+Shahriar was a critic of the usage of the Latin alphabet for Turkic languages, writing a poem on the topic called Şeyṭān Alifbāsı (شیطان الفباسی) in 1986.
+In the poem, he called the Arabic alphabet the script of the Qur'an, while calling the Cyrillic and Latin alphabets the scripts of Satan, calling on Turkic-speakers to reject the usage of the latter.
+He also declared in it that Iran is in a similar situation to the Battle of Karbala, referring to the then-ongoing Iran–Iraq War, and called Turkic-speaking Muslims to jihad.
+The poem was broadcast via Radio to both the Soviet Union and Turkey, with Shahriar reciting it in both Istanbul Turkish and Azerbaijani in two separate recordings that were disseminated.

-Shahriar’s verse takes diverse forms, including lyrics, quatrains, couplets, odes, and elegies.
-One of his love poems, Hala Chera, was set to music by Rouhollah Khaleghi.
+Shahriar's verse takes diverse forms, including lyrics, quatrains, couplets, odes, and elegies.
+One of his love poems, Hala Chera, was set to music by Ruhollah Khaleqi.
 The composition for orchestra and solo voice became one of his most well-known works.
-One of the major reasons for the success of Shahriar’s work is the sincerity of his words.
-Since he uses slang and colloquial language in the context of poetry, his poems are understandable and effective for a broad segment of the public.
+One of the major reasons for the success of Shahriar's work is the sincerity of his words.
+Since he uses colloquial language in the context of poetry, his poems are understandable and effective for a broad segment of the public.

-Shahriar was a talented calligrapher, played the setar very well, and had a keen interest in music.
-He was a very close friend of the Persian musician and highly respected teacher, Abdulhossein Saba.
+Shahriar was a talented calligrapher who wrote his own copy of the Qur'an, played the setar very well, and had a keen interest in music.
+He was a very close friend of the Persian musician and highly respected teacher, Abdolhossein Saba.

 Death

 His day of death is named the "national day of poem" in Iran.

 A television series about his life, directed by Kamal Tabrizi, aired on IRIB channel 2.

-He died on 18 September 1988 in one of the Tehran's hospitals and his body was transferred to Tabriz and was buried in Maqbaratoshoara (Tombs of Poets).
+He died on 18 September 1988 in one of the Tehran's hospitals and his body was transferred to Tabriz and was buried in Maqbarato'sh-Sho'ara (Mausoleum of Poets).